hashicorp/terraform-provider-dns/docs/resources/cname_record.md

 ### Read-Only

-- `id` (String) Always set to the fully qualified domain name of the record
+- `id` (String) Always set to the fully qualified domain name of the record.

 ## Import